alchemy18/EEVR/README.md

 # Citation

 EEVR is under peer-review.
-Citations would be available soon.
+Citation would be available soon.

 # License